wiso/ListOfPublicationsFromInspireHEP/README.md

     ./create-bibtex -h

 it downloads the entries from http://inspirehep.net/ and produces a bibtex file as `bibtex_2016-02-07.bib`.
+If you get problems you can download the bibtex from inspire.hep, going on your profile and using the "cite all" button.

  Usually many LaTeX errors are present, you can fix them with:

     ./check_biblio.py <bibtexfilename.bib>